au-ts/sddf/examples/echo_server/README.md

 * Turn off all debug prints.
 * Run with LWIP asserts turned off as well (`LWIP_NOASSERT`).
 * Make sure compiler optimisations are enabled.

+Note that for qemu_virt_riscv64, see instructions for accessing serial console in [serial example README](../serial/README.md).